ahrenstein/Chef-ubuntu-tuneup/README.md

 ------------

 I am no longer maintaining this Chef cookbook as I have started working with Ansible instead.
 I don't have an Ansible version of this cookbook at this time though, and I may never make one since the tweaks contained are highly preferential and easy to reproduce using your own Ansible workflow.
-I will still accept pull requests against this module if improvements are made to it though.
+I will still accept pull requests against this cookbook if improvements are made to it though.

 Tweaks Performed
 ------------